"""Basic canvas for animations."""

 new_mobjects.append(mobject_or_mesh)

-self.mobjects += new_mobjects
+self.mobjects += new_mobjects # type: ignore[arg-type]

 self.meshes += new_meshes

-elif config.renderer == RendererType.CAIRO:
+assert config.renderer == RendererType.CAIRO

-self.mobjects += mobjects
+self.mobjects += new_and_foreground_mobjects

 if self.moving_mobjects: